mike-north/typescript-courses/packages/website/content/blog/monorepos-v2/10-dev-script/index.md

 ---
-title: Dev mode
+title: Dev script
 date: "2025-06-12T09:00:00.000Z"
 description: "We've done a lot of refactoring and rearranging.
 Let's explore our options for restoring a project-wide dev script"
 course: monorepos-v2
-order: 8
+order: 10
 ---

 When we started, we could run `pnpm dev` and start both the client and server at the same time.
 Sure, sometimes there was a race condition, but it was easy to fire up and get productive.